German South West Africa: Early history

-Over the following years, relations between the German settlers and the indigenous peoples continued to worsen.
-Additionally, the British settlement at Walvis Bay, a coastal enclave within South West Africa, continued to develop, and many small farmers and missionaries moved into the region.
+Over the following years, relations between the German settlers and the indigenous peoples worsened in reaction to the latter's loss of resources as they suffered segregation and discrimination.
+Additionally, the British settlement at Walvis Bay, a coastal enclave within South West Africa, continued to develop.
+Many British and German small farmers and missionaries moved into the region.
 A complex web of treaties, agreements, and vendettas increased the unrest.
 In 1888 the first group of Schutztruppen—colonial protectorate troops—arrived, sent to protect the military base at Otjimbingwe.

 In 1890, the colony was declared a German Crown Colony, and more troops were sent.
 In July of the same year, as part of the Heligoland–Zanzibar Treaty between Britain and Germany, the colony grew in size through the acquisition of the Caprivi Strip in the northeast, promising new trade routes into the interior.

 Almost simultaneously, between August and September 1892, the South West Africa Company Ltd (SWAC) was established by the German, British, and Cape Colony governments, aided by financiers to raise the capital required to enlarge mineral exploitation (specifically, the Damaraland concession's copper deposit interests).

 A veterinary cordon fence was introduced in 1896 to control rinderpest by restricting population and livestock movement.
 Later known as the Red Line, it became a political boundary with police protection concentrated south of the line, while northern areas were controlled though indirect colonial rule using traditional authorities.
-This led to different political and economic outcomes for example between the northern Ovambo people compared to the more centrally located Herero people.
+This led to different political and economic outcomes, for example, between the northern Ovambo people compared to the more centrally located Herero people.